 Only when you have reached stage 4 can you truly count on reaching your goals.

-Another reason we often fail to achieve our goals is because we set too many goals, causing our priorities to conflict with one another.
+Another reason we often fail to achieve our goals is that we set too many goals, causing our priorities to conflict with one another.
 While it is OK to have more than one goal, they should always be prioritized with only one goal being at the top of the list.

 I once had a client who had a goal to get physically fit and a goal to get out of debt.
 One day she was faced with the decision to get a gym membership because the weather didn’t allow her to keep running outside.